AdarshRai0/stats-preview-card-component-main/README.md

 ![Design preview for the Stats preview card component coding challenge](./design/desktop-preview.jpg)

+Link to the site: [click here to see the site live](https://stats-preview-card-component-adarshrai.netlify.app)

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.